Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 - The interest rate can be lower than other types of funding.
 The average range is from 7% to 25%.

-Your lender will decide how much money you will have access to through your line of credit.
+The company that issues your business line of credit will decide how much money you can access through your line of credit.
 You don’t have to pull your entire line of credit every time you need extra funds.
 There will likely be a minimum withdrawal amount, though.

 Up to 20 years